TOAST-DOCS/Log-Crash-Search/en/console-guide.md

 - Alarms exist in two types: **Number of Occurrences**, and **Rate of Increase/Decrease**.
 - Click **Add Alarms** to register an alarm.

-### Alarm by Number of Occurrences

 ![lcs_14_201812_en](https://static.toastoven.net/prod_logncrash/lcs_14_201812_en.png)

-- Here is how to set an alarm:
+-  The following describes how to set an alarm.
 	- Alarm Title: Enter name to show on the list of alarm setting.
 	- Alarm Query: Enter a log type to receive alarms for in Lucene Query.
 	- Description: Enter a description of the alarm.
-	- Alarm Type: Set it as Number of Occurrences type.
+	- Alarm type: Set the alarm type by the number of occurrence or increase/decrease rate
+	- When the alarm type is the number of occurrence
-	- Alarm Rule: Select a sign of inequality to be applied for **threshold**
+        - Alarm Rule: Select the inequality sign to be applied to the **Threshold**.
-	- Threshold: Send an alarm when logs of ‘search conditions’ occur as much as ‘threshold value’, according to the ‘alarm rule’ inequality sign.
+            - Threshold: An alarm is sent when the number of generated logs corresponding to 'Search Condition' matches the number of 'Threshold' in relation to the 'Alarm Rule' inequality sign.
-	- Occurrence Cycle: Enter by the minute, and send alarms when a log occurs as much as ‘threshold’ within time input.
+            - Occurrence Cycle: Enter the value in minutes.
+An alarm is sent only when the number of generated logs matches 'Threshold' within the entered time value.
+	- When the alarm type is increase/decrease rate
+            - Threshold: Increase/decrease rate of the logs corresponding to the 'Search Condition'.
+A positive number is the increase rate of logs compared to the previous interval, 0 means that the number of logs is equal to the previous interval, and a negative number is the decrease rate of logs compared to the previous interval.
+            - Comparison Time: Enter the value in minutes.
+The number of logs between the entered time interval and the previous interval is compared based on the 'Threshold Value'.
+An alarm is sent if the increase/decrease rate of the logs generated during the 'Comparison Time' satisfies the 'Threshold'.
 	- Snooze: Enter by the minute, between 1 and 1,440 (24 hours); off for 0.
 	- Recipient: Enter recipients to send an alarm to; choose email or SMS for each recipient.
 	- SMS Alarm Messages: Enter SMS messages to send alarms with.